McGillin's Olde Ale House: 21st century

 In 2002, the political website PoliticsPA named it to their list of restaurants frequented by politicians.

 In 2007, the national trade magazine Nightclub and Bar included McGillin's in its Editors' Choice Top 100 bars and clubs in the United States.
 The list is based on annual revenue, effective marketing and advertising, uniqueness to market and other factors.
 Many media outlets have called McGillin's one of America's most authentic Irish pubs in the nation, including USA Today, HuffPost, Fodor's, The Daily Meal, MSN, and Orbitz.

 In 2013, Gourmet magazine called McGillin's one of the three coolest bars in the United States.

-McGillin's Olde Ale House has also become known for its elaborate Christmas decorations during the holiday season, and the bar opened a Holiday Pop-Up Shoppe in November 2023 that sold branded McGillin's merchandise.
+McGillin's Olde Ale House has also become known for its elaborate Christmas decorations during the holiday season.

+In 2005, the bar opened a permanent, year-round Shoppe located around the corner at 123 S. Juniper Street.
+The Shoppe is filled with unique Philly souvenirs and gifts, Irish imports, McGillin's, Eagles and Phillies wear.

+Also in 2025, Cheers to McGillin's: Philly's Oldest Tavern" was published by Camino Press.
+The book tells the bar's colorful 166-year history including how McGillin's survived the Civil War, two World Wars, two pandemics and even Prohibition.
+Tales of the two families who have owned the bar and passed it down through generations, heartfelt love stories, eerie ghost stories, tales of long-time employees and beloved guests, historical photos, recipes for signature dishes and cocktails.
+Written by Irene Levy Baker and published by Camino Books.
+Foreword by Edward G. Rendell, former Pennsylvania Governor & Philadelphia Mayor.

 Notable paraphernalia

 McGillin's has become the home to a sizable collection of historical Philadelphia paraphernalia, including: